sebastienwindal/FRDLivelyButton/Readme.md

 `FRDLivelyButton` uses ARC and requires iOS 7.0+.

-It could probably be used in iOS 6, I have not tried but I is not using any iOS7 specific APIs..
+It probably will work with iOS 6, I have not tried but AFAIK it is not using any iOS7 specific APIs.

-Works for iPhone and iPad.

 ## Installation